unh-aes-resources/org-workflow/workflow/course_instructor_guide.md

 ------------

 ## At the end of each semester:
-- "Student coursework" organizations get recycled at the end of each semester AFTER grades are submitted.
+- "Student coursework" organizations get recycled **AFTER** grades are submitted.
   All student repositories are removed.
 Starter code and solutions repositories are moved to the Course Materials.

 - “Course Materials” organizations persist over time.